mingweii/mingtweii.github.io/_posts/2020-09-09-mingweii-site-launched.md

 ---
 layout: post
-title: "My personal site finally launched"
+title: "My personal site has finally launched"
 date: 2020-09-09
 pagination:
   enabled: true
 ---

-It's my first time building my website with [Github pages](https://pages.github.com/) and [Jekyll](http://jekyllrb.com).
-This is my first post!
+This is my first time building my website with [Github pages](https://pages.github.com/) and [Jekyll](http://jekyllrb.com).
+This is also my first post!